pypeit/PypeIt/doc/tutorials/deimos_howto.rst

 detectors at a time in this fashion.
 For more than one detector, use a list for `detnum` (e.g.  `detnum = 3,7`).
 Also, note that PypeIt can construct image mosaics for detectors separated along the dispersion axis.
-This is now the default approach for :doc:`deimos`, where a mosaic is constructed for each blue-red detector pair, see :ref:`here<deimos_mosaic>`.
+This is now the default approach for :doc:`../spectrographs/deimos`, where a mosaic is constructed for each blue-red detector pair, see :ref:`here<deimos_mosaic>`.

 Main Run